JamieBarkway/TappitSports/README.md

   - GET /sportswithfavouritecount - returns a list of sports and how many times they have been favorited.
   - GET /peoplewithfavouritesports - returns a list of people with their favourite sports, whether they are valid, enabled and authorised.

 Authentication is not required to access the API.
+You will need to alter the connection string in appsettings.json in order to point to a local version of the database provided.